 - Peer mentoring

-> - Opportunities to develop independent research projects, perform data collection,
+- Opportunities to develop faculty mentored research projects,

-> - Travel opportunities to present research projects at state and national science conferences
+- Travel opportunities to present research projects at state and national science conferences

 - Full-time student status in approved STEM field

 - Demonstrated intent in pursuing undergraduate research and a graduate degree in STEM discipline

 - Participation and contribution to program activities